xcanchal/monorepo/README.md

-# monorepo
+# Primo monorepo
 A repository with multiple packages